 For a grand European river cruising experience, it’s hard to beat the beauty and charm of the Rhine.
 This mighty river stretches for over 850 miles through six countries, flanked by Roman ruins and romantic castles.
 If you’re interested in visiting medieval village straight out of a fairy-tale, you’ll see highlights throughout the Rhine Gorge both ancient and modern.
-You can pick and choose from an array of exciting experiences depending on the itinerary, relaxing in a Baden-Baden spa one day and cycling through vineyards the ne...
+You can pick and choose from an array of exciting experiences, i.e. relaxing in a Baden-Baden spa one day and cycling through vineyards the next!

 River Rhine Cruises

 Koblenz, Germany - Rhine

 Bonn, Germany - Rhine

 Frankfurt, Germany - Rhine

 Cologne’s an ancient city situated on the Rhine River.
 It’s dominated by the Cologne Cathedral, offering Gothic architecture and sweeping views for those who brave climbing its soaring towers!
 In addition to a quaint Old Town, Cologne’s famed for its chocolate museum, a true must for chocoholics.
 Nearby you’ll find the Museum Ludwig with its impressive modern art collection, as well as the Phantasialand theme park.

 The Rhine and Moselle rivers meet in the ancient city of Koblenz.
 This romantic destination is a top draw for wine tasting and recreation with its ruined castles and enchanting parks.
 It’s located in the Middle Rhine district known for its terraced vineyards.
 View medieval castles like Marksburg or take the cable car up to the Ehrenbreitsetein Fortress, where you can get a birds-eye view of the valleys below.